yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Authentication/Registration/TC-001_Registration_Page_Access.md

 3. Click on the "Sign up" link

 ## Expected Result
-The user should be successfully redirected to the Registration (Sign Up) page.
+The user should be redirected to the Registration (Sign up) page.
+The registration form should be displayed correctly and fully loaded.